isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 1.1	As announced by the Multi-Ministry Taskforce on 18 June 2021, a Fast and Easy Testing (FET) regime will be progressively rolled out for all outlet employees at dine-in F&B establishments from 21 June 2021 onwards, and be mandatory from mid-July 2021.This is to further reduce the risk of transmission in settings with unmasked clients/patrons.
 These employees are required to be on a regular FET regime using tests such as the antigen rapid test (ART), regardless of their vaccination status.

-1.2	All dine-in F&B establishments (including restaurants, cafes, food courts, coffee shops, hawker stalls) must ensure that their outlet employees undergo FET every 14 days.
-This includes all full time and part time employees, as well as third-party contracted employees (e.g. cleaners) who work at the establishments.
+**1.2	All dine-in F&B establishments (including restaurants, cafes, food courts, coffee shops, hawker stalls) must ensure that their outlet employees undergo FET every 14 days.
+This includes all full time and part time employees, as well as third-party contracted employees (e.g. cleaners) who work at the establishments.**

 1.3	This FET regime is being imposed under the COVID-19 (Temporary Measures) (Control Order) Regulations.
-Failure to comply with the requirements set out herein may result in prosecution and/or other enforcement action, including suspension/closure of operations .
+Failure to comply with the requirements set out herein may result in prosecution and/or other enforcement action, including suspension/closure of operations[^1].

 1.4	FET can be done through one of two ways:

 1.4.1.
 F&B establishments such as restaurants, restaurants, cafes, food courts, coffee shops and canteens are encouraged to conduct Employer-Supervised Self-Swab (ESSS), where employees will swab themselves under the supervision of a trained staff (‘supervisor’).
 Supervision can be done either on-site at the workplace or virtually using tools such as video conferencing.
 To conduct ESSS, establishments will need to undergo training provided by the Government to supervise employees’ self-swabs.

 1.4.2.
-For small businesses in hawker centres that might not be able to organise the supervised self-swabs on their own, the relevant government agencies will progressively reach out to business owners and provide a sign up link for their employees to secure an appointment at Quick Test Centres (QTCs) .
+For small businesses in hawker centres that might not be able to organise the supervised self-swabs on their own, the relevant government agencies will progressively reach out to business owners and provide a sign up link for their employees to secure an appointment at Quick Test Centres (QTCs)[^2].

 1.5	For ESSS, ART kits will be provided.
 The costs for the kits and training for employees will be borne by the Government for 3 months, until 30 September 2021.